remi/teamocil/README.md

 compctl -g '~/.teamocil/*(:t:r)' teamocil
 ```

-### ERB Support
+### ERB support

-You can use ERB in your config files.
-For example, you can use an environment variable in your config like so:
+You can use ERB in your layouts.
+For example, you can use an environment variable in a layout like so:

 ```yaml
 windows: